jokob-sk/NetAlertX/docs/NETWORK_TREE.md

 * Set the Type of such a device to one of the following: AP, Firewall, Gateway, PLC, Powerline, Router, Switch, USB LAN Adapter, USB WIFI Adapter and WLAN.
 * Save and go to Network where the devices you've marked as network devices (by selecting the Type as mentioned above) will show up as tabs.
 * You can now assign the Unassigend devices to the correct network node.
+* If port is empty or 0 a wifi icon is rendered, otherwise a ethernet port icon

 ## 🔍Detailed example: